RainbowTaco/Pokelution/README.md

 # BirdIO
 A game.
-OMG so descriptive.
+That dus stuff.
+Or it could be experimental.
+Yeah that.